 How do I change or modify my housing agreement?

 Students may change or modify their housing agreement on-line.
 Simply go to https://webproc.mnscu.edu/eservices/login.html?campusid=073 and enter your student ID and password to log in.
 Click on the "Housing and Dining Services" link in the left tool bar then click the “Go to the Housing and Dining Services" site and make necessary changes or adjustments to both the housing application and/or the meal plan options on this page.

-All rates listed include expanded basic cable TV, ResNet (Internet Service), Munch Money and all utilities.
+All rates listed include expanded basic cable TV, laundry, ResNet (Internet Service), Munch Money and all utilities.
 Depending upon the meal plan you choose, rates will vary.
 Please see the Residential Life Office web page and click under rates to review the most current rates.
-For a double room in 2013 with the Husky AnyTime meal plan option, the cost would be $3618 per semester.
+For a double room in 2014 with the Husky AnyTime meal plan option, the cost would be $3780 per semester.

-For the 2013-14 academic year, there will be four meal plan options to select from.
-These include the Husky AnyTime Plan, Husky 14, Pick 4 and the Husky to Go plan.
-The Husky to Go plan is only available to those students living in one of our two apartment communities (Stateview and Coborn Plaza Apartments).
+For the 2014-15 academic year, there will be four meal plan options to select from.
+These include the Husky AnyTime Plan, Husky 14, Husky Pick 4 and the Husky to Go plan.
+The Husky to Go plan is only available to those students living in one of our two apartment communities (Stateview and Coborn Plaza Apartments) or any upped division students living in University operated housing.
 For further information about each of these plans, please click here.

 When is New Student Orientation and what does it consist of?